 Lindsey Barnes, former Archivist

 Bob started out as an infantryman, but ended up as a radio man on a halftrack.
 Senior Curator & Restoration Manager Tom Czekanski recalls Bob saying that he got the job of radio man for his halftrack because he knew the phonetic alphabet, “not Morse code, just the phonetic alphabet.”
 The Museum’s halftrack is even painted with the unit markings of the halftrack Bob was riding in during the Hammelburg Raid, the attempt by a small task force in late March 1945, to liberate a POW camp, where Patton’s son-in-law was being held, 50 miles behind enemy lines.

 During the Hammelburg Raid, as part of Task Force Baum, Bob was severely wounded and was captured.
 Back at the POW camp he and the others had only recently tried to liberate, Bob’s leg was amputated above the knee by a Yugoslav POW surgeon.
 A week later, on April 6, 1945, the camp was liberated by the Americans.
-This story and others from Bob’s service can be seen as part of our Digital Collection: http://www.ww2online.org/view/bob-zawada/segment-1.
+This story and Bob’s full oral history about his service is a part of The National WWII Museum Digital Collections.

 Senior Curator & Restoration Manager Tom Czekanski recalls how: “In June 2004, Abe Baum [leader of Task Force Baum, the Hammelburg Raid] was going to come visit for a book signing.
 We wanted to do something special so we set out a Task Force Baum Living History Corps display.
 We got the right patches and uniforms and such and we painted the halftrack with Bob's unit.
 Company A, 10th Armored Infantry Battalion, 4th Armored Division, Task Force Baum, Hammelburg Raid, March 1945.”